Are fly parasites safe?

 Your shipment will arrive in a sturdy, sealed box.
 Open the box to reveal the fly parasites ‘pouches’ which have a see-through plastic film on one side, so you can easily see the contents.
 The other side is a breathable membrane which is essential for air and moisture exchange in case the box has travelled through very hot conditions on its way to you.
 Inside is mixture of parasitized fly pupae which contain the fly parasites, and wood shavings that act to regulate the product from temperature extremes, and to bulk up the product so it is easier to pace yourself when you release them.

 When do I begin the fly parasite program?

 It’s not the same for everyone and it doesn’t really work by the calendar.
 It depends on several factors.
 Firstly, where are you in Canada?
 Ontario and British Columbia start earlier than northern Alberta.
-It is influenced by your climactic zone.
+It is influenced by your climatic zone.
 Secondly, there are seasonal variations from year to year.
 Some years we get a sudden and quick spring and you should start earlier.
 The following year it could be the opposite and you could start 6 weeks later.
 Unlike our competitors that pressure you to get started as soon as possible, we tell you the thing that makes sense: begin when you first start to notice flies.

 Is the fly parasite program for everyone?

 There are a few things that are required to use the fly parasite program successfully.
 You have to commit to locate all the fly breeding areas of your farm (we will help you with that).
 You have to be willing to diligently spread the fly parasites in all the fly breeding areas when they are ready for release.
 You have to be prepared to have an Integrated Pest Management approach to fly control.
 The overwhelming majority of farms and stables will do this, but if you can’t, then it is not for you.

 How many do I need?